Viewed 13886 times

 Also Known as

 Curd has a special place on the plate and palate of India.
 No Indian meal is complete without some form of dahi showing up on the table.
 The product of the lactic fermentation of milk, curd is esteemed for both its smoothness and refreshing taste.
 When making curd at home use only pure milk.
-Before it curdles, milk should be boiled for about 10 minutes and the temperature should be brought down to lukewarm state.
-Freshly cultured starter should be then added to it and mixed thoroughly with the milk.
-1 teaspoon of starter is sufficient enough for 55 ml of milk.
+Before it curdles, milk should be boiled for about 10 minutes and the temperature should be brought down to a lukewarm state.
+Freshly cultured starter should be then added and mixed thoroughly with the milk.
+1 teaspoon of starter is sufficient enough for 55 m1 bowl of milk.
 The quality of the curd depends to a great extent on the starter used.
-In hot season the milk curdles easily in about 6 to 8 hours but in cold season it6 could take 10 to 12 hours, hence ensure that it is kept in a warm place.
+In summer, milk curdles easily in about 6 to 8 hours but in winter it could take between 10 to 12 hours, hence ensure that it is kept in a warm place.

-Sour curds also known as "Khatta Dahi" can be made by adding more culture to the warm milk and keeping it out for a long time after it is set.
+Sour curd is also known as "Khatta Dahi."
+It can be made by adding more culture to the warm milk and keeping it out for a long time after it has set.
 Also, left over curd can be turned sour by keeping it out of refrigerator for 4 to 5 hours.
-Once the curd becomes sour, store it in refrigerator as keeping outside will make it sourer to the point of becoming unpalatable.
+Once the curd becomes sour, store it in the refrigerator as keeping it outside will make it sourer to the point of becoming unpalatable.
 Such curds is used to make kadhi, dhokla batter etc...

-Beat the curds thoroughly using a beater or churner till smooth texture is attained.
-Add powdered sugar or sugar granules and stir till the sugar is dissolved.
+Beat the curd thoroughly using a beater or churner until a smooth texture is attained.
+Add powdered sugar or sugar granules and stir until the sugar is dissolved.
 Refrigerate the same and use it as desired.

 How to Select